A compound called berberine is one of the most effective natural supplements available.

 If you look at discussions online, you often see people with sky-high blood sugars literally normalizing them just by taking this supplement.

-This stuff really works, both in the studies and the real world.
+This stuff really works, in both the studies and the real world.

-Bottom line: Berberine is very effective at lowering blood sugar and HbA1c, which are elevated in people with diabetes.
+Bottom Line: Berberine is very effective at lowering blood sugar and HbA1c, which are elevated in people with diabetes.
 It works as well as some pharmaceutical drugs.